Azure/azure-cli/doc/authoring_command_modules/authoring_commands.md

 The basic process of adding commands is presented below, and elaborated upon later in this document.

+1. Create an \_\_init__.py file for your command module.
-1. Write your command as a standard Python function.
+2. Write your command as a standard Python function.
-2. Register your command using the `cli_command` (or similar) function.
+3. Register your command using the `cli_command` (or similar) function.
-3. Write up your command's help entry.
+4. Write up your command's help entry.
-4. Use the `register_cli_argument` function to add the following enhancements to your arguments, as needed:
+5. Use the `register_cli_argument` function to add the following enhancements to your arguments, as needed:
     - option names, including short names
     - validators, actions or types
     - choice lists